 20. If you want to match up the seams of the strip and the huge piece, line up one set of seams and pin in place.
 Then smooth out the fabric until the next seam over of the huge piece.
 Mark where it is on the strip with a pin.
 Then raise the strip piece enough so that you can flatten the seam of the strip piece and repin the position of the huge piece’s seam, but this time catching the bottom layer of the strip, too.
 (See the photo above.)
 Continue along the long sides until you’ve matched up all the seams.
 Then remove any pins attaching the strip to the huge umbrella piece, resew the seams of the long strip and trim the excess fabric.
 Eek, that sounds confusing.

 Now when you line up the long edges of the long strip and the huge umbrella piece, the seams should match up.
 Pin the two layers together, sew down the sides, and trim any excess fabric.

-Oh, by the way, I also chose to leave both layers of my duvet cover instead of removing the underside.
+I chose to leave both layers of my duvet cover instead of removing the underside.
 I figured that this way it would be slightly more padded, and in any case that layer wasn’t in perfect condition so I probably wouldn’t have used it for anything anyway, had I removed it.

-Turn the fabric right side out.
+23. Turn the fabric right side out.
 Iron the edges first.
-I used a transparent ironing cloth similar to this one* to protect the umbrella fabric.
+Use a press cloth* to protect the umbrella fabric.
 I suggest using high heat with steam.
 When the edges are flat, iron the central part of the blanket.
 Then topstitch all around with a seam allowance smaller than the one you used to sew the two sides together, in order to close up the opening.
-(See this sewing lesson for more information on topstitching.)
+(See this sewing lesson to learn about topstitching.)